 Alta will evaluate your student’s transcript to determine the best courses to meet graduation and college requirements, as well as adjust the course content to reflect progress already made in partially-completed classes and accommodate for Individual Education Plans (IEPs).
-A student transcript with the Alta name also protects your student’s confidentiality.
+A student transcript with the Alta name also protects your child’s confidentiality.

-Our students’ typical class load is English, History, Mathematics, Fitness, and Horticulture.
 While our focus is primarily on holistic healing, we strive to support your student’s academic progress.
 Additional academic credit through Alta Independent is offered for some of our therapeutic programs, as well, which means students often stay on track for graduation.

-Should you choose for your student to remain on his/her home school district curriculum, we ask that you approve this prior to arrival and then coordinate with your student’s home school district counselor or registrar to have all assignments and teaching materials from core (typically Math, English & History) sent to reSTART.
+Should you choose for your student to remain on their home school district curriculum, we ask that you approve this prior to arrival and then coordinate with your student’s home school district counselor or registrar to have all assignments and teaching materials from core (typically Math, English & History) sent to reSTART.
 ReSTART Leadership Academy staff will make every effort to help your student understand the concepts and complete the assignments and send completed assignments back to the home school.
 Please know that as this is time-intensive for our staff, an additional fee may be incurred.

 Frequently Asked Questions